-The latest smart home technology helps make life easier and safer for you and your family.
+The latest smart home technology makes life easier and safer for you and your family.
 Smart or biometric locks add a layer of security to your home by requiring a pin or a fingerprint before they unlock, which can be more secure and convenient than a traditional key.
 Anyone who has possession of your house key can use it to let themselves in, but your pin or fingerprint are unique enough to prevent others from entering your home.
 Smart locks can also generally be easily updated if you want to remove someone’s fingerprint or change their code when you no longer want them to have access to your home.
 But what is a biometric lock?

-Biometric locks are one type of smart lock.
-Smart locks use technology (and the internet) to lock or unlock your door and offer a more flexible solution than the traditional lock and key.
+A smart lock uses wireless technology (and your home’s internet network) to lock or unlock your door and offers a more flexible solution than the traditional lock and key.
 Replacing your home’s lock with a smart lock could save you the cost of having your door rekeyed after someone moves out or a key is lost or stolen.
 Biometric smart locks use personal biological information, like a fingerprint or retinal scan, to access the lock.
 Other smart lock technologies may use wireless keyfobs, keypads, touchscreens and apps instead of biometric data.

-With a smart lock — whether biometric or otherwise — you can typically quickly reprogram the lock settings for free and grant access to several users of your choice, up to the lock’s limit.
-There is generally no need to wait for a locksmith to come.
-Changes often happen nearly instantly.
+With a smart lock, you can reprogram access for free and set as many (or few) users as you would like.
+There is no need to contact a locksmith and pay for a service call.
+Changes can be made nearly instantly.
 Depending on the smart lock, you could even set a user up for a limited amount of time, which could come in handy if you have a contractor working in your home.
 You could give the contractor access for certain hours within a number of days so the worker can complete the project in the time allotted.
 A smart lock could also enable you to provide access to realtors showing your house if you put it on the market.

 - Keypad door lock: You will need to set and enter a pin to unlock the door.

-- Proximity door lock: These door locks often come with small keyfobs that can lock or unlock a door when held within close range of the door lock.
+- Proximity door lock: These door locks often come with a small keyfob that can lock or unlock a door when held within close range of the door lock.

 Most smart locks come with a backup key in case your power or internet connection fails, so you are not locked out.